RPA server GUI upgrade or repair

 Click Finish.

 After installing System Manager, you can run it.
-It will guide you through the RPA installation process.
+It will guide you through the RPA upgrade or repair process.
 The System Manager GUI guides you through the following steps:

 Page | Description |